|One Christmas Eve Night!

 and for some unknown reason

-she was drawn to this enchanting village
+she was drawn to this enchanting place

-Once she settled into the intimate community,
+So once she settled into the intimate community,

 She heard about the brave "Lion Man",